M5ez/M5ez/README.md

 }
 ```

-As you can see, the submenu called `subMenu` has three items that do nothing because we did not supply functions, as well as a fourth item called "Back" (which displays "Back to main menu"), which, when selected, causes `subMenu.run()` to exit, which in turn causes `main_three` to exit which brings us back to the main menu.
+As you can see, the submenu called `subMenu` has three items that do nothing because we did not supply functions, as well as a fourth item called "Back" (which displays "Back to main menu"), which, when selected, causes `subMenu.run()` to exit, which in turn causes `mainmenu_three` to exit which brings us back to the main menu.
 The main menu will sit there as if we never left, still showing "Item 3" highlighted.
 The subMenu object instance meanwhile has gone out of scope when the function exited, neatly cleaning up the RAM it used.

 > Did you notice we're now providing brackets and an argument when we create the menu.
 That is the header above our menu.